 - a.
-This policy gives the guidelines for the canteen facilities provided to the Dormer India employees. - b.
-Subsidized canteen facility will be provided to all employees of Dormer India as per this policy guidelines. - c.
-The cost of the canteen deduction will be based on employee category as permanent employee and contractual employee. - d.
+This policy gives the guidelines for the canteen facilities provided to the employees of the company. - b.
+Subsidized canteen facility will be provided to all employees of the company as per this policy guidelines at Gujarat (Mehsana) location. - c.
+The cost of the canteen deduction is as per employee category. - d.
 The Canteen Committee will be the administrative in charge of the canteen who will have interactions with the Canteen Manager for the smooth functioning of the canteen service.